Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Uncanny Dodge

-During Fight, Maneuver, and Wilderness conflicts, you may spend **1** Iron to suffer a **1** physical or mental stress (your choice) instead of resolving a defense test.
+During Fight, Maneuver, and Wilderness gauntlets, you may spend **1** Iron to suffer a **1** physical or mental stress (your choice) instead of resolving a defense test.

 ### Dazzling Elegance